openpubkey/openpubkey/README.md

 OpenPubkey does not add any new trusted parties beyond what is required for OpenID Connect.
 It is fully compatible with existing OpenID Providers (Google, Azure/Microsoft, Okta, OneLogin, Keycloak) without any changes to the OpenID Provider.

-For example, companies building on OpenPubkey include:
+Companies building on OpenPubkey include:

-* [Docker, Inc](https://www.docker.com/) is building a public container registry [with OpenPubkey used to sign Docker Official Images](https://www.docker.com/blog/signing-docker-official-images-using-openpubkey/).
+* [Docker, Inc](https://www.docker.com/) is building a public container registry where [OpenPubkey is used to sign Docker Official Images](https://www.docker.com/blog/signing-docker-official-images-using-openpubkey/).

 * [BastionZero](https://www.bastionzero.com/) uses OpenPubkey to provide secure remote access to infrastructure.